6502bench

 (If you want to see why it's always taken, look at the value of the 'Z' flag in the "flags" column, which indicates the state of the flags before the instruction on that line is executed.
 Lower-case 'z' means the zero-flag is clear (0), upper-case 'Z' means it's set (1).
 The analyzer determined that the flag was clear for instructions following the BEQ because we're on the branch-not-taken path.
 The following instruction, ORA #$80, cleared the 'Z' flag and set the 'N' flag, so a BMI would also be an always-taken branch.)

-The cycle-count comments can be added to generated source code as well.
+The cycle-count comments can be added to generated source code as well, with an application setting in the Asm Config tab.

 If you add an end-of-line comment, it appears after the cycle count.
 (Try it.)